-Once upon a time, I dreamed of an address in Barnes & Noble.
-Not any specific one, but BN was a place I spent a lot of time growing up.
-And when I started writing, I used to walk through the Sci Fi & Fantasy section and stare at my spot on the shelf.
+Once upon a time, I dreamed of a shelf address in Barnes & Noble.
+BN was a place I spent a lot of time growing up.
+When I started writing, I used to walk through the Sci Fi & Fantasy section and stare at my spot on the shelf.
 Considering the thickness the Mc part of the phone book (which was a thing when I was a kid), I was always surprised by how few Mc-authors there were.
-I’d look at where I would fit in alphabetically and imagine my paperback there.
+I’d look at where I would fit in alphabetically, and imagine my paperback there.
 I’d do it every time I went in a bookstore, and most of the time that was at Barnes & Noble.

 That dream was far away back then.
 It required the right amount of talent, determination, and just plain luck to get noticed.
 Almost every successful mainstream author has tales of how many times they sent in manuscripts and got rejections, how many years they languished, and how that one lucky break was what got them in the door.
 The publishing industry was ruthless, massive, and monolithic.
 A few score people in New York decided the fate of pretty much everyone.
 Then the internet happened.
 I like the internet.
 In fact, I work there.

 There’s a lot of talk in my industry about “disruptive technologies.”
-In fact, we love them.
-We yearn to be the disruptor.
-The Kindle is a disruptive technology.
+We love the term and the technology both.
+In Silicon Valley, everybody yearns to be the disruptor.
+Kindle is a disruptive technology.
 Last year, ebook sales beat physical book sales for the first time (at least on Amazon), and it’s unlikely to ever go back.
 More than that, it’s a wonderful disruptive technology.
 I love it.
 I read a lot, and I move a lot.
 Moving books suuuuuucks.
 Every time we moved, my wife would ask me “When are you ever going to read [insert book here] again?”
 When she asks about the 500 or so books on my shelf, it’s hard to explain.
 Of course I’m not going to read all of them again.
 In fact, I’ll probably only reread a select few.
 But… but… you just don’t get it.
 Kindle solved that problem for me.
 I take all my books everywhere I go.
 I even get the paper, and I don’t have a massively piling up stack of ads that weighs down my recycling.

 Even more than that, the Kindle has disrupted the publishing industry, because having a monopoly on printing presses no longer means anything.
 The good and the bad news is that anyone can become a publisher at any time.
 Plenty of people have beat the drum about the proliferation of published books hardly worthy of the name, but I still hold fast to the belief that the democratization of publishing will ultimately be a good thing for the world.